Echoes93/fullstack-challenge/README.md

 # Full-Stack code challenge for Pipedrive
 Application demo is available at [echoes93.com](https://echoes93.com), with API server at [api.echoes93.com](https://api.echoes93.com).
-Please, take in note that imported data is stored in memory, which is very limited.
-I've widen it from 500MB to 1GB, but still, uploading 10MB test file 3x times is just enough to consume almost whole of available memory, and when it exceeds - service will go down and restarted by docker-compose, with no data at all.
+Please, take in note that imported data is stored in memory, which is limited to 480MB.
+Uploading 10MB file is just enough to send API service down with *out of memory* exception.
+It will be restarted after by docker-compose restart policy.
+I've tried 1GB instance, but for some reason behaviour differs there, and instead of sending down service which exceeds memory consumption - it hangs all connections at 95% mem usage.
+No idea yet, why does it happens, since both instances are created with the exact same boot script.

 ## Requirements